lukateg/strength-age/README.md

 MAYBE IN FUTURE
 --  add dashboard for number of lessons, pass rate, total tests, test review in one of the navigation to single class page -- implement custom question number per lesson
+-- add abort test generating when clicking on the X in the loader

 # MVP Plan for Teach.me
 ✅ Core Features